 The Theory of Change

 The DASH Model is a value-based decision making and management model to working with survivors of domestic and sexual violence.
 The model is premised on a three elements:

 - Survivors with complex needs – often resulting from situations which involved multiple/sustained trauma, institutional oppression, and systemic marginalization – are best served through programs which are highly individualized, relational, and adaptable;

-- Staff who work in such programs require an equivalent degree of autonomy, flexibility, and skill-building in order to implement such programs.
+- Staff require an equivalent degree of autonomy, flexibility, and skill-building in order to best meet the complex needs of survivors.

 In other words, the best way to help people with complex needs is through a simple yet nuanced approach that supports both survivors, and their advocates, to be empowered and self-determining.

 - Integrity – Behaving consistently with the values you promote; striving to know yourself and behaving authentically.

 - Empowerment – Giving voice to your own power, and providing the tools to help others recognize and access their power.